Healthy Homes Assessment Epuni

 What We Do

-As building inspectors, we handle all issues that come with expert home inspects.
-We are here to ensure that you make the best decision when purchasing your next property.
+As building inspectors we are experts in all issues that come with specialist house inspects.
+We’re there to ensure you make the right decision when purchasing your next property.

-We consider your investment to be a serious one, and undertake detailed examinations to make sure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the exciting aspects of purchasing or owning an house.
+We consider your investment to be a serious one, and undertake detailed examinations to make sure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the enjoyable aspects of purchasing or owning an house.

-We specialise in a variety of solutions to make sure that you are completely informed about the condition of any property that you might be contemplating buying or selling and also other solutions.
+We specialise in a range of solutions to make sure that you are fully updated on the condition of any property that you might be contemplating buying or selling and also other solutions.

-We have a systematic approach to inspecting your property as well as the latest technology in software which includes digital photos in the report, you are able to actually see any issues that could be found.
-With our detailed report, it’s no wonder we get so many clients recommending our services to their family and acquaintances.
+With our systemised method of conducting your house inspection and the latest in technology for software which includes digital photos in your reports, you are able to actually see any issues that could be found.
+Thanks to our comprehensive reporting it is not surprising that we receive so many clients who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports